kedark3/CKA-Notes/Networking.md

     - Next Hop: This is the IP of next router, which should receive the data based on the destination network
     - Total Hops: how many hops ot will need to get to destination address.

+In general Routing Protocol is either Link State(OSPF, IS-IS) or Distance Vector(BGP, EIGRP, RIP).
+While Link state tries to build full map of the network, distance vector only knows how far away the network is and direction to reach the network.
+Both share information with all of the neighbors.

 ## VLANs